dataloop/dataloop-support/docs/endpoints/statsd_clients.md

 # StatsD Clients

-StatsD enables developers to instrument server side code and send metrics to Dataloop for visualisation and alerting.
+StatsD enables developers to instrument server side code and send metrics to Outlyer for visualisation and alerting.
 Data is sent using UDP so network issues will never slow your application down.

 ### Things you need to get started